By now you all know I have a thing for veggie burgers (exhibit a, b and c).

 - Buns, toasted*

-- Heat a large skillet over medium heat (and preheat oven to 375 degrees for a firmer burger).
+- Heat a large skillet over medium heat (and preheat oven to 375 degrees F (190 C) for a firmer burger).
 Line a baking sheet with parchment paper or leave bare.

-- Once skillet is hot, add 1 Tbsp oil, onion and garlic.
-Sauté, stirring frequently, until soft and translucent - about 1-2 minutes.
+- Once skillet is hot, add 1 Tbsp oil, shallot and garlic.
+Sauté, stirring frequently, until soft and translucent – about 1-2 minutes.

 - Add garlic and shallot directly to a mixing bowl.
 Then add drained chickpeas and use a fork or pastry cutter to mash/mix.
 A little texture is OK, but you only want a few whole chickpeas remaining.

-- Divide into 4 even patties (see photo).
-To help form them, line a 1/2 cup measuring cup with plastic wrap and scoop out 1/2 cup amounts (use a 1/4 cup measuring cup for 8 smaller burgers).
+- Divide into 4 even patties (see photo // amount as original recipe is written // adjust if altering batch size).
+To help form them, line a 1/2 cup measuring cup with plastic wrap and scoop out 1/2 cup amounts (use a 1/4 cup measuring cup for 8 smaller burgers // amount as original recipe is written // adjust if altering batch size).
 Press to pack, then lift out and slightly flatten with hands.

 - Heat the same skillet you used earlier to medium heat.
 Once hot, add enough oil to form a thin layer on the bottom of your skillet, then add only as many burgers as will fit comfortably.
 Cook for 3-4 minutes on each side, flipping gently, and reducing heat if browning too quickly.

-- You can either serve your burgers as is, or pop them on a baking sheet and bake in a 375 degree oven for an additional 15-20 minutes or more to dry/crisp them up.
+- You can either serve your burgers as is, or pop them on a baking sheet and bake in a 375-degree F (190 C) oven for an additional 15-20 minutes or more to dry/crisp them up.
 However, they’re great as is!
 The longer you bake them, the drier/firmer they’ll become.

 - Let cool for 2-3 minutes before serving (they’ll firm up as they cool).
 To serve, lay down cilantro on bottom half of a toasted bun.
 Then top with burger, onion, salsa or green chilies, avocado or any other desired toppings.